QuTech-Delft/OpenQL/docs/start.rst

 	platform = ql.Platform("myPlatform", config_fn)

 For this example we will be working on 3 qubits.
-So let us define variable so that we can use it at multiple places in our code.
+So let us define a variable so that we can use it at multiple places in our code.

 .. code:: python